ucsb-cs32/s21/_lab/lab01.md

 PASSED: c1.getName()<br>

-Step 1: Add comments to show understanding of code
+Step 1: Read and Understand the code
 -----------------------

-### Add header comments to the following files:
+### Lets take a look at the files (questions about these files is fair game for hw and quizzes this week)
 Now, take a moment to look at the various files.
 I suggest you start with main.cpp.
 In your own words, how would you describe what main.cpp is doing?